geocomPP/sdv/chapter.md

 The joy of this, when you get accustomed to it, is that any command is only ever a few keystrokes away, and the order of the commands sent to R can be stored and repeated in scripts, saving time in the long-term.
-In addition, R encourages truly transparent and reproducible research by removing an economic barrier to quantitative analysis and encouraging documentation of code.
-It is possible for anyone with the R installed to reproduce all the steps used by othered.
-This is facilitated by the RStudio program, that makes it easy to include 'live' R code in text documents.
+In addition, R facilitates truly transparent and reproducible research by removing the need for expensive software licenses and encouraging documentation of code.
+It is possible for anyone with the R installed to reproduce all the steps used by others.
+With the RStudio program it is even possible to include 'live' R code in text documents.

 In R what the user inputs is the same as what R sees when it processes the request.
 Access to R's source code and openness about how it works